-During the three months ended March 31, 2021, we received \$6.0 million from exercise of warrants.
+During the nine months ended September 30, 2021, cash flows from financing activities were comprised of \$6.0 million from the exercise of warrants and \$1.6 million from the issuance of Common Stock.

 Critical Accounting Policies and Estimates

 The discussion and analysis of our financial condition and results of operations are based upon our financial statements, which have been prepared in accordance with the accounting principles generally accepted in the United States of America.
 Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, and expenses.
 These estimates and assumptions are affected by management's application of accounting policies.
 We believe that understanding the basis and nature of the estimates and assumptions involved with the following aspects of our financial statements is critical to an understanding of our financial statements.